 - Milwaukee is generally safe, and tourists are not usually in much danger, but it's good to take typical precautions, especially at night.
 Don't walk in dark/unfamiliar areas, learn your surroundings, and be discreet with money and jewelry.
 Like in any big city, avoid dangerous neighborhoods.

 - It is illegal for anyone age 21 and up to drive if their Blood/Breath Alcohol Concentration (BAC) is 0.08 or greater.
-If you are under 21 years of age and driving, you must maintain "absolute sobriety;" it's illegal to drive with any amount of alcohol in your system.
+If you are under 21 years of age and driving, you must maintain "absolute sobriety," because it's illegal to drive with any amount of alcohol in your system.